Aadhieaswar/Google-Search-Clone/README.md

-# Google Search
+# Google Search Clone

-- Done mainly using 'html' and 'css'
+- Coded only using `html` and `css`
+- Uses Google's REST API in `html` forms for search bars
-- Has user interface and behavior same as Google
+- Has user interface and behavior similar to Google

+### Credits
+- Harvard CS50 for this idea for a windeful project
-__Just wanted to mention the npm package 'live-server' which helped a lot in the development of this 'html' page__
+- Npm package `live-server` aided a great deal for the development of this project
+- Implemented by __Aadhieaswar Senthil Kumar__
+  - Contact me at: <aadhieaswar@gmail.com>